 Conophytum limpidum S.A.Hammer

-Conophytum limpidum is a dwarf succulent with pale green, jade green or shiny grass-green bodies.
+Conophytum limpidum is a dwarf succulent with pale green, jade green, or shiny grass-green bodies.
 The paired leaves are up to 0.8 inches (2 cm) tall, spotted at the margin, and with translucent "window" at the tips.
 The flowers are usually pale to bright pink or white, with yellow stamens and appear in fall.